Quramy/typed-css-modules/README.md

 #### `messageList`

 An array of messages.
-The messages contains invalid token information. e.g. `['my-class is not valid TypeScript variable name.']`.
+The messages contain invalid token information. e.g. `['my-class is not valid TypeScript variable name.']`.

 #### `outputFilePath`